chichicaste/unqlite/UnqliteNet/README.md

 # UnqliteNet - .NET Wrapper for UnQLite

-.NET wrapper for the UnQLite embedded NoSQL database.
+A high-performance, idiomatic .NET wrapper for **UnQLite** — the embeddable NoSQL database engine.

+**UnqliteNet** brings the power of UnQLite (Key-Value Store + Document Store + Jx9 Scripting) to the .NET ecosystem, focusing on zero-allocation APIs, memory safety, and seamless interoperability.

-## Features
+## Key Technical Achievements

+This wrapper is not just a raw P/Invoke binding.
+It implements advanced .NET performance patterns inspired by libraries like `Lightning.NET`.

 - Simple and modern C# API (.NET 9.0)
 - Basic Key/Value operations (Store, Fetch, Delete)